Kate-Pol/Biodiversity-in-National-Parks/README.md

 - Jupyter Notebook
 - CSV data file(s)

 After work is completed, we can create and update README.md file.
+In additon at the end of README.md file we can add few snipshot of the data visualization, for better understanding which work was performed.

 ### 3. Project Scoping
 ---